Lei-Ding07/lei-ding07.github.io/_pages/about.md

 I am a Ph.D. student advised by Prof. [Linglong Kong](https://sites.ualberta.ca/~lkong/) and Prof. [Bei Jiang](https://sites.ualberta.ca/~bei1/) at the University of Alberta (UofA).
 I obtained my M.S. degree at the University of Minnesota with Prof. [Yang Li](https://yangli-stat.github.io/) and Prof. [Haiyang Wang](https://www.d.umn.edu/~haiyang/) and B.S. degree at Beijing University of Posts and Telecommunications(BUPT).

-I am especially passionate about research in Statistics, Machine learning, Deep learning, and Natural language processing and their application and impact on society.
+I am especially passionate about research in Machine learning, Deep learning, and Natural language processing and their application and impact on society.
 As such, I work at the intersection of applying statistical machine learning methods and natural language processing algorithms to investigate social impact.

+I am always looking for talented collaborators from all backgrounds for both research and projects.
+Feel free to shoot me an email if you are interested in my research.
+I would love to talk to you.

 ## Academic Research and Conference Papers: